THE PROJECT MAP:

 Why so much focus on "social" ?

 You could argue that the largest amount of traffic on the Internet is of social nature.
 Not just mail and chat, also web access traffic and file exchange follows patterns of popularity.
 When data becomes popular, a lot of people want to have it.
 The current Internet achieves scalability for social contents by massive use of cloud technology.
-A free and GNU Internet needs to compensate for the unviability of the cloud by using efficient decentralized distribution schemes.
+A Next Generation Internet needs to compensate for the unviability of the cloud by using efficient decentralized distribution schemes.

 A pubsub API on top of Multicast trees is scientifically known to be the fastest method, but some technologies prefer to optimize for file exchange (BitTorrent) or take a database replication approach.
 Some are on-demand- oriented like Maidsafe, whereas others replicate opportunistically like Retroshare.
 The latter approach has the drawback that you cannot subscribe to interesting content if your neighbors aren't interested in it and therefore won't store it for you.